-When the timekeeper announces the five-minute remaining mark, the team will need to begin saving their presentation and uploaded it to the designated cloud space service.
+When the timekeeper announces the five-minute remaining mark, the team will need to begin collating and saving their presentation before transferring it to the provided USB flash drive.
 Once the three-hour time limit passes, the team hosts will not give teams extra time for making any final additions or changes to their presentation or for saving the presentation.
 The team will have to close their laptops immediately.
 When practicing, coaches should follow these rules in order for the team to become comfortable with the time constraints and the strict rules of the competition.

-The teams do not need to worry about their personal belongings, as they will have time to clean up once the presentations are uploaded to the cloud service.
+The teams do not need to worry about their personal belongings, as they will have time to clean up once the USB flash drive (with the presentation) has been passed to the team host.
 The team should take a minute to relax and mentally prepare themselves for their presentation.
 If a bathroom break is required, teams should let their team host know and they will be escorted to the nearest washroom.
 Teams should attempt to be on time because the judges will not want to delay the presentation.